-A site visit inspection of SCI Birmingham (the establishment) was carried out by the HTA on 27 April 2011.
+A site visit inspection of The John Goldman Centre for Cellular Therapy (the establishment) was carried out by the HTA on 24 to 26 January 2012.

-The establishment was found to meet the majority of the HTA standards across the four areas of: consent; governance and quality; premises, facilities and equipment and disposal.
-Some minor shortfalls were found, in relation to PFE standards.
-Any particular examples of strengths or good practice are included in the concluding comments section of the report.
+The establishment was found to meet the majority of the HTA standards across the four areas of consent; governance and quality; premises, facilities and equipment and disposal.
+Some shortfalls were found in relation to Premises, Facilities and Equipment standards.
+One of the shortfalls identified during the inspection, relating to premises facilities and equipment standards, was addressed by the establishment before the inspection report was finalised.
+Based on evidence submitted by the Designated Individual, the relevant licensing standards have been assessed as fully met.
+Particular examples of strengths or good practice are included in the concluding comments section of the report.